OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:29

-Now at the completion of the burnt offerings, the king and all who were present with him bowed down and worshiped.
+When the burnt offerings were completed, the king and all who were present with him bowed down and worshiped.

 ## 2 Chronicles 29:30